Viktoria Dubovitska, 24, and her two children survived the Russian bombing of the Mariupol Drama Theater by pure luck.

 As soon as they stepped out of the ruined theater, the four of them ran as fast as they could.
-Dubovitskaya was afraid to stop because Russians continued to shell the city.
+Dubovitska was afraid to stop because Russians continued to shell the city.

-Leaving Nazar with the few rescue officers that were present near the site, Dubovitskaya and her two children took shelter at a school nearby.
+Leaving Nazar with the few rescue officers that were present near the site, Dubovitska and her two children took shelter at a school nearby.

 They soon moved to Lviv, a regional capital in western Ukraine that welcomed many internally displaced people.

-Though she spoke with a calm tone throughout the interview, Dubovitskaya was visibly in pain when talking about Russia’s destruction of her hometown.
+Though she spoke with a calm tone throughout the interview, Dubovitska was visibly in pain when talking about Russia’s destruction of her hometown.